 Shannon McWalters is co-founder and lead designer at Light Dark Landscape.
 She is trained as a Landscape Architect from the University of Minnesota where she received her Master’s degree in 2009.
-She has been working in landscape for over 20 years, starting with organic farming and gardening, moving into community work helping residents design and implement rain gardens and alternative ways to deal with impervious surfaces; while pursuing her degree, she worked at Phillips Garden in south Minneapolis learning the tricks and trade of maintenance and installation.
+She has been working in landscape for over 25 years, starting with organic farming and gardening, moving into community work helping residents implement rain gardens and alternative ways to deal with impervious surfaces.

-Before starting Light Dark Landscape, she worked as a designer for Mother Earth Gardens for three seasons, keeping up-to-date with new plant selections and growing techniques.
-Shannon also has experience in project management, and has worked to strengthen our local food system while minimizing environmental impacts of farming through youth and immigrant work in collaboration with the Minnesota Food Association and the Pohlad Foundation.
+In addition to her design training, Shannon has experience in project management, and has worked to strengthen our local food system while minimizing environmental impacts of farming through youth and immigrant work in collaboration with the Minnesota Food Association and the Pohlad Foundation.

 Julie worked for six seasons at Mother Earth Gardens, both in retail and on the install/maintenance crew.
 She has continued to study and practice organic growing methods, most recently finished classes in ecological restoration at the University of Minnesota.

 Light Dark values a fun and safe working environment that pays fair wages.
 We hire a knowledgable, diverse crew every season.
 We are lucky to have a great staff, fun to work with and eager to learn.
 We also have a valued network of sub-contractors to install all aspects of a functioning, beautiful landscape.

 If you are interested in being a part of our team, please check out our available positions.